Why Do INFJs Get Ignored? (5 Surprising Reasons)

 Table of Contents

-The INFJ might be one of those personality types that frequently get ignored.
-Let’s look into 5 reasons why that might be.
+The INFJ might be one of those personality types that frequently get ignored, and as an INFJ male myself, I can definetly relate to that.

 1. INFJs might get ignored, because they don’t play the social hierarchy game